 Do I need notarization before apostille?

 It depends on the state where the birth certificate was issued.
-Some states require notarization, others do not.

 Can I apply for a US birth certificate apostille from abroad?